 People who have, or have had, cancer may find it hard to get certain types of insurance, including life and travel insurance.
 A financial adviser can help you look at your needs and find the best deal for you.
-You can find a financial adviser by contacting one of the organisations on page 123.
+You can find a financial adviser by contacting one of the organisations on pages 122 to 123.